<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Property Management]]></category>

-<guid isPermaLink="false">https://property-management.boswellrentals.com/?p=15805</guid>
+<guid isPermaLink="false">http://property-management.boswellrentals.com/?p=12452</guid>

-<p>The post <a rel="nofollow" href="https://property-management.boswellrentals.com/what-does-a-property-manager-do/">What Does a Property Manager Do?</a> appeared first on <a rel="nofollow" href="https://property-management.boswellrentals.com">Herman Boswell Property Management</a>.</p>
+<p>The post <a rel="nofollow" href="https://property-management.boswellrentals.com/landlord-responsibilities/">LANDLORD RESPONSIBILITIES</a> appeared first on <a rel="nofollow" href="https://property-management.boswellrentals.com">Herman Boswell Property Management</a>.</p>

 ]]></description>